okta/okta.github.io/_source/_docs/api/getting_started/rate-limits.md

 >Important: Operations rarely hit the concurrent rate limit: even very large bulk loads rarely use more than 10 threads at a time.

-## End-User Rate Limit

-In addition to the org-wide and concurrent rate limit, Okta limits the number of requests per end user to 40 requests per 10 seconds per endpoint used during end-user interactions with the Okta user interface.
-This rate limit protects users from each other, and from other API requests in the system.

-If an end user is able to exceed the rate limit, they are locked out until the rate limit passes, and a message is written to the System Log.

 ## Check Your Rate Limits with Okta's Rate Limit Headers

 Okta provides three headers in each response to report on both concurrent and org-wide rate limits.